markjprice/cs9dotnet5-extras/README.md

 - How to write a connection string for SQL Server

 ## [Using a Raspberry Pi 400 with its native 32-bit OS](/raspberry-pi-os32/README.md)
 Raspberry Pi is a great value way to get into programming.
-It's default operating system is a 32-bit derivative of Debian previously known as Raspian and now known as Raspberry Pi OS.
+Its default operating system is a 32-bit derivative of Debian previously known as Raspian and now known as Raspberry Pi OS.

 In this article, I show:
 - How to install Microsoft Visual Studio Code